TL;DR: Agile Audit

 The Agile Fluency™ Team Diagnostic – An Agile Audit Tool

 Based on the Agile Fluency™ model, James Shore and Diana Larsen developed a team diagnostic tool.

 The Agile Fluency™ Team Diagnostic tool supports an agile team with the identification of the state of its agile journey as well as beneficial next steps.
-If applied in a regular cadence, patterns will emerge that provide a better understanding whether the team is on the right track improving its capability of delivering valuable products to the customers.
+If applied in a regular cadence, patterns will emerge that provide a better understanding of whether the team is on the right track improving its capability of delivering valuable products to the customers.

 The tool is centered around a questionnaire comprising of seven questions each for the first three zones (from Focus on Value to Deliver Value to Optimize Value) that are answered by each team member.
-The answers are simple ranging from ‘1/Never’ to ‘5/Always.’
+The answers are simply ranging from ‘1/Never’ to ‘5/Always.’
 The facilitator then aggregates the results:

 Based on the distribution of individual answers, the Agile Fluency™ Team Diagnostic tool provides a visualization of a team’s current status:

 A team is “fluent” in a zone when:

 - Everyone in the team rates the zone’s core metric as ‘5/Always,’

 - At least 75% of the team members’ responses (across all seven questions) are ‘5/Always,’

 - The composite (team) rating for six of the seven items ‘5/Always.’